Restoration resumes on historic Graham-Kivett home - Claiborne Progress

 “Mr. Kivett would stop me when I came in at night and tell old stories for hours.
 I will never forget falling asleep under about five blankets because the old oil radiator heater couldn’t keep up,” said Keck, in his comment.

-He spoke of hearing “the old man” downstairs in conversation with someone who was apparently an old army officer.
+He spoke of hearing “the old man” downstairs having conversations with someone who was apparently an old army officer.

 “They would talk till early in the morning.
 I am positive I heard the other voice but I never seemed to hear a vehicle come or go.